greyfiles/GITS/docs/switch.md

-# About gits switch
+# About GITS Switch
 This command is useful for switching between two branches during implementation.

 # Location of Code
-The code that implements the above mentioned gits functionality is located [here](https://github.com/harshitpatel96/GITS/blob/master/code/gits_switch.py).
+The code that implements the above mentioned gits functionality is located [here](https://github.com/greyfiles/GITS/blob/master/code/gits_switch.py).

 # Code Description
 ## Functions